TheJacksonLaboratory/bestpractices_workshop/conda.md

 2. Conda comes in many flavors and versions; in this workshop we will use miniforge, which is the one I recommend to most people.
 Go to the miniforge downloads page
     (<https://github.com/conda-forge/miniforge#miniforge3>).
 If you are using Windows command prompt, install the executable for your system and proceed to step 5.
 If you are using a Mac or WSL (or any Linux), copy the link to the version for your operating system (WSL users should copy the LINUX version) and proceed to step 3.

-3. On your terminal, run `wget <address here>` with the link you just copied.
+3. On Linux, in your terminal, run `wget <address here>` with the link you just copied.
+    On macOS, in the Terminal run, `curl -L -O <address here>` with the link you just copied.
+    (Note that the link should end in `.sh`.)
 This will download miniforge to the current directory.

 4. Run the `.sh` file you have just downloaded.
 This might require you to change its permissions (with `chmod +x <filename>`).
 This